Tracking Your Progress! Here’s How to Get on Track

 It keeps you connected to your “why.”

 When you’re regularly checking in, your goal stays front and center.
-Learn more about your why here.
+Learn more about why understanding your “why” is so important here.

 How to Start Tracking